 As directed under Article 42 from REGULATION (EU) No 910/2014 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL, a qualified electronic time stamp shall meet the following requirements:

 (a) it binds the date and time to data in such a manner as to reasonably preclude the possibility of the data being changed undetectably;

 (b) it is based on an accurate time source linked to Coordinated Universal Time; and

 (c) it is signed using an advanced electronic signature or sealed with an advanced electronic seal of the qualified trust service provider, or by some equivalent method.

 Timescribe is compliant with all the three mentioned criteria.
-Consequently, files that are stamped using Timescribe will be legally recognised and can serve as a binding proof in the EU member nations.
+Consequently, assets that are evidenced with Timescribe will be legally recognised in the EU member nations.

 For the rest of the world:

 There are no specific laws that describe acceptance criteria for electronic timestamping.
 However, this does not mean that timestamps are considered invalid in these regions because they are electronic in nature.
 Several nations have set out laws to legally recognise electronic signatures.
 Therefore, a timestamp may not be legally binding by itself, but it can be admissible in the court of law as a supplemental evidence and provide you a leverage in supporting your claim.